jonseymour/git-plugin/README.md

 3. make sure those 4 words work on Linux, Cygwin, MAC OSX and AIX.
 4. verify that following installation, the man pages work.

-As an example, there is a package called gitwork.
-It is available somewhere on the Internet.
-I think, as a tarball.
-Or perhaps a zip.
-I don't think it has any dependencies, but I am really not sure.
-Why don't you suck it and see?

 MAILING LIST
 ============
 Until noted otherwise, please use the [http://dir.gmane.org/gmane.comp.version-control.git](git@vger.kernel.org)